 53. Create a cook's paradise

 If you love cooking and dining al fresco on every possible occasion and want to take it further than a BBQ, then why not create a fully equipped kitchen in your garden?
-This will allow your inner chef to come alive, letting you cook in different ways, plus it will have all preparation and plating-up space, as well as super-useful features like sinks, fridges and lighting that you need to impress your guests.
+An outdoor kitchen will allow your inner chef to come alive, letting you cook in different ways, plus it will have all preparation and plating-up space, as well as super-useful features like sinks, fridges and lighting that you need to impress your guests.
 Go for a slick yet simple design for a suave finish and you'll feel like your dream Michelin star restaurant has come to you!

 54. Start a garden party, with a garden bar